 Just like the messy textured pixie cut, a messy layered bob can keep your short hair from looking flat.
 It’s also the perfect hairstyle to rock second-day hair in a super chic way.

 You don’t always have to curl your hair to make it look thicker.
 Another trick in adding more vivacity to your fine hair is by getting full bangs.
-Regardless of how fine or thin your hair is, having thicker bangs that fall across your forehead can create the illusion of having fuller-looking hair, even if you keep it straight.
+Having thicker bangs that fall across your forehead can create the illusion of having fuller-looking hair, even if you keep it straight.

 If you need to glam up for a special event like a daytime wedding or a birthday luncheon, let the curly ponytail be your go-to hairstyle.
 It’s chic and dainty, and the curls will help add volume to your hair.
 Make the side ponytail a little loose so your hair looks full.